connxio/docs/docs/Adapters/Inbound/azure-storage.md

 - **File Pick Limit**: The amount of files to pick per run of the engine.
 If polling interval is set to 1 minute and this variable is set to 1 message, CX will pick 1 message per minute.
 This variable is primarily used to slow down message processing to not kill receiving services.
 - **File Pick Sort Type**: Changed the way files are sorted when **File Pick Limit** is used.
 Has no effect without **File Pick Limit**.
 - **Ignore Inbound MetaData**: If enabled, the adapter will ignore all blob related metadata, such as interchangeId.
+- **Regex Filter:** An inclusive regex filter that lets you pick only the messages matching the supplied regex.
+We use the standard C# regex syntax.

+## Data Lake

+CX supports data lake for Azure Storage Blob.
+We flatten the folder architecture and get all files on the file system.
+No changes are needed for your configuration when using data lake functionality.

 ## Leasing